Accounting (Bachelor of Science in Business Administration)

 Many accountants choose to become a Certified Public Accountant (CPA) to enhance their job prospects or to gain clients.
 The American Institute of Certified Public Accountants (AICPA) offers the CPA exam.
 After passing the exam, CPAs must then obtain a license from their state’s board of accountancy.

-The average starting salary for a 2014-15 Creighton graduate in accounting was $50,000.
+The average starting salary for 2017 Creighton graduates in accounting was $50,000.
 Many nationally recognized firms recruit students from Creighton’s accounting program and place them in locations around the world.
 While the majority of services offered by accounting in public practice consists of auditing services, the recent growth fields of this practice area include tax and business consulting, business valuations, litigation support, forensic accounting, fraud examination and other services.

 Accelerated Master of Accounting (MAC) Program